 Fancy a fancy night out?
 Gallery is your place to be.
 Right next to the Roasted Duck so you could potentially do lunch at the one and dinner at the other, it offers Thai cuisine with a twist.
 Have their signature curry served in a whole coconut with some pineapple basil martinis and relish in the fact that this must be the one place in Thailand where they will actually appreciate your Louboutins.
 Or at least let you wear them.
 After all, Gallery is the best restaurant in Koh Tao.

-I only had drinks at Blackwater before and they have a great, creative cocktail menu - see picture above.
+I only had drinks at Blue Water before and they have a great, creative cocktail menu – see picture above.
 This time I also came for food and returned a few nights in a row.
 They have a great selection of non-Thai dishes done really well.
-Try the falafel and pumpkin salad or the Carbonara, especially the latter was surprisingly good and as you know, I am super picky with my pasta.
+Try the falafel and pumpkin salad or the Carbonara, especially the latter was surprisingly good as is the bowl with tofu and sesame dressing.

 There is plenty of great little massage places around but my favorite was the place right opposite 7Eleven in Chalok as well the little wooden parlor between New Heaven and the Tropicana Resort.
 Prices are island prices, but so is everything on Koh Tao.
 For the perfect massage remember your Thai: nàk-nàk if you like it harder and bao-bao if you are, ahem, sensitive like me and prefer it softer.
 Go for an aloe massage if you got too much sun!

-I have a hard time being objective about the Koh Tao scuba diving scene right now.
-As I spent a lot of time diving the same dive sites but I still think it is a good and easy spot to get certified but those who like a challenge might get bored.
-If you are a diver already ask when they do trips to places like Chumphon Pinnacle and Sail Rock - some of the best scuba diving in Koh Tao!
+One of the things to do in Koh Tao is of course, scuba diving.
+I spent a lot of time diving the same dive sites but I still think it is a good and easy spot to get certified but those who like a challenge might get bored.
+If you are a diver already ask when they do trips to places like Chumphon Pinnacle and Sail Rock – some of the best scuba diving in Koh Tao!

 Even if you are not a diver, you can still enjoy the crystal clear waters and Koh Tao’s amazing underwater world.
 Many companies offer snorkel boat trips around the island, usually visiting 4 – 5 sites in a day.
 I did it once and must honestly say that it wasn’t my cup of tea – too many people scattered around in life vests, scaring the Nemos.
 I’d recommend you check with the dive schools instead as they sometimes take snorkelers at a fraction of the price.
 Just make sure that the dive sites of the day, usually depending on weather conditions, are also suitable for snorkeling so you will have enough to see.